-- The methodology for allocating appropriated amounts to the amount actually received by Florida and the final pro-rated amounts (the state received \$4.4 billion but \$5.3 billion had been appropriated). - A significant number of exhibits related to the funding including the ARPA itself, the Interim Final Rule (IFR), and Section 2 CFR 200 (or 45 CFR 75). - A statement of overarching principles: - Federal goal: to meet pandemic response needs and rebuild a stronger, more equitable economy as the country recovers (IFR, pg.
+- The methodology for allocating appropriated amounts to the amount actually received by Florida and the final pro-rated amounts (the state received \$4.4 billion but \$5.3 billion had been appropriated). - A significant number of exhibits related to the funding including the ARPA itself, the Interim Final Rule (IFR), and Section 2 CFR Part 200 (or 45 CFR 75). - A statement of overarching principles: - Federal goal: to meet pandemic response needs and rebuild a stronger, more equitable economy as the country recovers (IFR, pg.
 8).
 This includes outcomes related to business income, household or personal income, neighborhood improvement, improvements within Qualified Census Tracts, and other qualifying criteria contained in the guidance. - Programs shall assess whether a program or service responds to the COVID-19 public health emergency.
-Each "initiative" or "program" must establish a performance metric which identifies the problem, immediate effects of the problem or how the effects may manifest over time, what the funding will be used for, and how the use addresses or responds to the identified need. - Performance metrics may be established for each project within an initiative - A statement of work identifying the responsibilities of both the Executive Office of the Governor and the receiving agency. - Executive Office of the Governor Office of Policy and Budget (OPB): - Retains responsibility for monitoring and overseeing the subrecipient's use to ensure compliance with the terms and conditions of award and reporting to Treasury. - Must determine eligibility of proposed uses prior to transfers. - Processes budget amendments and/or legislative actions to establish state budget authorization. - Provides support and guidance to agency administrators on federal eligibilities, program implementation, and data elements needed for reporting. - Collects data from agencies to prepare quarterly expenditures and annual performance reports to Treasury. - State Agency: - Sub-recipients are charged with carrying out a program or project on behalf of the Recipient (IFR, pg.
-106). - Sub-recipient (or transferee) must abide by the restrictions on applicable use and other federal laws and program guidance (IFR, pg.
-106 and pg.
-147).
+Each "initiative" or "program" must establish a performance metric which identifies the problem, immediate effects of the problem or how the effects may manifest over time, what the funding will be used for, and how the use addresses or responds to the identified need. - o Performance metrics may be established for each project within an initiative. - A statement of work identifying the responsibilities of both the Executive Office of the Governor and the receiving state agency. - Executive Office of the Governor Office of Policy and Budget (OPB): - Retains responsibility for monitoring and overseeing the subrecipient's use to ensure compliance with the terms and conditions of award and reporting to Treasury.

+- Must determine eligibility of proposed uses prior to transfers. - Processes budget amendments and/or legislative actions to establish state budget authorization. - Provides support and guidance to agency administrators on federal eligibilities, program implementation, and data elements needed for reporting. - Collects data from agencies to prepare quarterly expenditures and annual performance reports to Treasury.